CCQC/Quax/README.md

 A primary bottleneck of the code is the computation of nuclear derivatives of one and two electron integrals over Gaussian basis functions.
 We feature a very simple integral code built using entirely JAX utilities in the `integrals/oei.py` and `integrals/tei.py`.
-This code works for arbitrary angular momentum and arbitary order derivatives, however it is quite slow and has high memory usage due to the overhead associated with JIT compilation and the derivative code generation _which occurs every time the program is run_.
+This code works for arbitrary angular momentum and arbitary order derivatives, however it is quite slow and has high memory usage due to the overhead associated with JIT compilation and the derivative code generation which occurs every time the program is run.

 To avoid that performance issue, simply use the library with [Libint](https://github.com/evaleev/libint) (**strongly** recommended).
 Note that Libint needs to be configured for the order of differentation and maximum angular momentum